 Combining with Temple Visits

 The beauty of Kyoto cat cafes is their location amid cultural landmarks.
 You can visit Kiyomizu-dera, stop at a machiya cat cafe for afternoon tea with cats, then walk to Fushimi Inari — all within a comfortable afternoon.
+See our Kyoto animal cafe directory for current listings.

 Book ahead for weekend visits.
 Spaces are smaller than Tokyo cafes (often 6-10 guests maximum).
 This intimacy is part of the charm but means limited availability.